SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 ### Recent News
 -----

-* Our paper: "Real Life is Uncertain.
+* "Real Life is Uncertain.
 Consensus Should Be Too!" is accepted to appear in the proceedings of HotOS'25

 * [SkyStore: Cost-Optimized Object Storage Across Regions and Clouds](https://arxiv.org/pdf/2502.20818) is accepted to appear in the proceedings of VLDB'25